 North Strathfield

-By Councillor Charles Jago, updated 22 August 2024
+By Councillor Charles Jago, updated 14 December 2024

 No space allocated for schools or health facilities

-The government’s plan doesn’t include space for any schools, health facilities or other infrastructure needed for current and future residents.
+The government’s plan doesn’t include space for any new schools, health facilities or other infrastructure needed for future residents.
 The council wrote a submission to government which says that the 26,000 new residents proposed in the government’s plan equate to adding the population from a town the size of Taree, which has two public high schools, five public primary schools, six private schools, three post-secondary institutions and a large hospital.

 Unfortunately, the government’s plan allows for no infrastructure at all.
 Only apartments.
 It’s not even sure there is enough retail or other commercial space either.
 In addition, the changes now on public exhibition include knocking down OLA primary school to make a park and also zoning McDonald College out of existence (it could stay there now but any new site development could only be apartments).